Golden Temple: Sikh history museums

+The complex hosts museums.
 The main ghanta ghari deori north entrance has a Sikh history museum on the first floor, according to the Sikh tradition.
-The display shows various paintings, of gurus and martyrs, many narrating the persecution of Sikhs over their history, as well as historical items such as swords, kartar, comb, chakkars.
+The display shows various paintings of gurus and martyrs, many narrating the persecution of Sikhs over their history, and historical items such as swords, kartar, comb, chakkars.
 A new underground museum near the clock tower, but outside the temple courtyard also shows Sikh history.
 According to Louis E. Fenech, the display does not present the parallel traditions of Sikhism and is partly ahistorical such as a headless body continuing to fight, but a significant artwork and reflects the general trend in Sikhism of presenting their history to be one of persecution, martyrdoms and bravery in wars.

 The main entrance to the gurdwara has many memorial plaques that commemorate past Sikh historical events, saints and martyrs, contributions of Ranjit Singh, as well as commemorative inscriptions of all the Sikh soldiers who died fighting in the two World Wars and the various Indo-Pakistan wars.

 Amrit Sarovar

-The Amrit Sarovar is the name of the main temple-tank (sarovar) of the complex.
+The Amrit Sarovar (meaning "pool of nectar") is the name of the main temple-tank (sarovar) of the complex.
 It is a large, rectangular water-tank that measures approximately 150 meters by 150 meters with the principal shrine edifice in the middle of it, with it being surrounded on its sides by the marble walkway of the complex (parikarma).
 Its construction was first started via digging by Guru Amar Das in November 1573, with the main bulk of the work being attributed to the successor Guru Ram Das, and a later expansion by Guru Arjan.
 The Udasis of Brahm Buta Akhara also were responsible for digging a hansli (water channel) to feed water into the Amrit Sarovar of the Darbar Sahib complex in 1783.
 Later, the hansli was made redundant through the construction of a Amritsar-Lahore branch and Kasur-Sabraon branch.
 Since 1866, the Amrit Sarovar of the Golden Temple complex has been fed water from the Jethuwal distributory of the Upper Bari Doab of the region between the Beas and Ravi, via a connection between the Kaulsar Sarovar and Amrit Sarovar.
 The canal was originally kachcha but later was lined and covered.
-Since the 1900's, the sarovar has been regularly, periodically cleaned in the form of communal Kar Seva projects, with the first modern one being held on 17 June 1923.
+Since the 1900s, the sarovar has been regularly, periodically cleaned in the form of communal Kar Seva projects, with the first modern one being held on 17 June 1923.
 Aside from the Amrit Sarovar, other prominent sarovars of the city of Amritsar are the Santokhsar Sarovar, Ramsar Sarovar, Kaulsar Sarovar, and Bibeksar Sarovar.
+The waters of the sarovar are believed to have healing properties.